December 19, 2024

 It’s hard for people to concentrate if you’re nervously swaying, a mannerism you’re likely unconsciously doing to avoid standing too still.
 Movement during a speech isn’t automatically a drawback, but make sure it doesn’t take away from the presentation itself.
 Hand gestures, for example, can emphasize points, and moving from one side of the room or stage to the other can make you look at ease.

-Yet, constant pacing, playing with your hair or clothing and standing still with no movement is the type of body language that shows a lack of confidence and comfortability, two things you don’t want when standing up in front of others to speak.
+Yet, constant pacing, playing with your hair or clothing and standing still with no movement is the type of that shows a lack of confidence and comfortability, two things you don’t want when standing up in front of others to speak.

 Eye contact in today’s video conferencing age is significant.
 Some presentations may be done virtually, so you must capture the audience’s attention without being in the same room.
 But how do you have eye contact through a screen if several people are logged in simultaneously?
 Look at the camera and scan the faces every once in a while.
 Avoid looking directly at yourself and free any distractions from the room before you begin.
 Once you’ve broken eye contact with your virtual audience, they’ll also feel inclined to disengage.